ngthu003/NumAnalysis_Optimization/README.md

-# optimization_num_analysis
+# Optimization & Numerical Analysis

-A selection of my works on for my Optimization and Numerical Analysis classes
+This repository is a selection of my works on for my Optimization and Numerical Analysis classes.

+This will be updated as new works are done and can be published.